1915 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1915-D Wheat Penny Value

-Despite being somewhat underrated as a semi-key date due to its middle-range mintage of 22 million coins, the 1915-D offers exceptional value for collectors seeking sharp strikes and attractive luster at more reasonable prices than comparable rarities.
+Despite being somewhat underrated as a semi-key date due to its middle-range mintage of approximately 22 million coins, the 1915-D offers exceptional upside for collectors who seek examples with sharp strikes and attractive luster at prices still below comparable rarities in the series.
+Full Red specimens are often described as displaying an unusually deep, intense red color — a characteristic that distinguishes them from most other Lincoln wheat cents of the era.

-Red-Brown (RB) specimens provide compelling alternatives with their appealing tonal variations, while Brown (BN) examples remain accessible entry points despite requiring careful selection for acceptable strike quality and surface preservation.
+Red-Brown (RB) specimens provide compelling alternatives with appealing tonal variations, while Brown (BN) examples offer accessible entry points though careful selection for acceptable strike quality remains important for this Denver issue.

 1915-D Wheat Penny (RD) Price/Grade Chart